Menu

 Background and Expertise:

-TOM MACKIE, PhD, MPH, is Chair of Health Policy and Management and Associate Professor at SUNY Downstate.
+TOM MACKIE, PhD, MPH, is Chair of Health Policy and Management and Associate Professor at SUNY Downstate Health Sciences University.
 Trained as a medical sociologist and health services researcher, Dr. Mackie’s research aims to bring new evidence to pressing mental healthcare policy and practice dilemmas confronted by children and their caregivers.
 His research is motivated by the rapid expansion of system-wide innovations that seek to address the well-documented gaps in access to quality pediatric and perinatal mental healthcare.
 As a mixed methods and interdisciplinary researcher, his work has examined an array of system-level innovations, including universal screening programs, healthcare provider supports (e.g., psychiatry access programs), and monitoring programs (e.g., prior authorization and drug utilization reviews).
 His work also leverages the decision and system sciences to improve the use of research evidence in the development, implementation, and sustainment of these innovations.
-Dr. Mackie has received over 6 million dollars in external funding from a diverse array of sponsors, including W.T.
+Dr. Mackie has published over 35 peer-reviewed articles and received over 6 million dollars in external funding from a diverse array of sponsors, including W.T.
 Grant Foundation, the Patient-Centered Outcomes Research Institute, National Institute of Mental Health, Agency for Healthcare Research and Quality, and the Substance Abuse and Mental Health Services Administration.